Forward QQ Mail to Phone Call Notifications with Echobell

 • Access to QQ Mail settings

-Step 1 - Create an Echobell channel for QQ important mail
+Step 1 — Create a channel for QQ urgent mail

-1. Open Echobell and create a new channel, for example: QQ Critical Mail.
+1. Open Echobell and create a new channel (e.g. QQ Critical Mail).

 2. Set Notification Type to Calling.

-Step 2 - Copy the channel email and set readable templates
+Step 2 — Copy the channel email and configure templates

-In your channel details, copy the channel-bound email address.
-This is where QQ Mail will forward important messages.
+From the channel detail page, copy the channel-bound email address.
+QQ Mail will forward to this address.

 Title template: